BRL-CAD/ova/Sourceforge-VM-files/README.txt

 The Chromium browser has BRL-CAD links on the bookmarks tool bar.

-The "brlcad-svn" directory has the brlcad/trunk current as of 2013-11-18 (r58556) and the "brlcad-build" directory has a configured and tested build followed by a "make clean" command.
-The "README-brlcad-development.txt" file describes a recommended configuration and build sequence for use inside the build directory.
+The "brlcad-svn" directory has the brlcad/trunk current as of 2013-11-18 (r58556) and there is an empty "brlcad-build" directory ready to use as described in the "README-brlcad-development.txt" file.

 The successful trunk build is installed in the default location (/usr/brlcad/dev-7.24.1).
 The PATH and MANPATH reflect that location,